Random Drug Testing

 • Best Practices: When an employee is unavailable during a random selection (extended absence, long-term illness, etc.) then the employee should document the reason, and can either choose to make another selection to fulfill the numbers or make an extra selection next cycle.*

-• If an employee is selected for random testing on his/her day off, then the employee can be tested during his/her next shift within the same selection cycle.
+• If an employee is selected for random testing on his/her day off, he/she can be tested during his/her next shift within the same selection cycle.

 Once an employee is notified, he/she must proceed immediately to the collection site.
 DOT regulations allow 30 minutes plus reasonable travel time.